 Warehouse work is dangerous.
 Even with decades of fighting for better and safer working conditions, scheduled breaks, and more oversight, workers in American warehouses still face daily hazards.

-Whether you are a forklift operator, doing heavy and repetitive lifting and twisting unloading or loading trucks, stacking merchandise. operating pallet jacks, working a fast-moving conveyer belt, picking, packing, operating machines, or any other warehouse job title, you deserve the safety net of knowing that if you need them, you will be able to rely on the financial assistance provided by workers’ compensation benefits.
+Whether you are a forklift operator, doing heavy and repetitive lifting and twisting, unloading or loading trucks, or stacking merchandise. operating pallet jacks, working a fast-moving conveyor belt, picking, packing, operating machines, or any other warehouse job title, you deserve the safety net of knowing that if you need them, you will be able to rely on the financial assistance provided by workers’ compensation benefits.

-Typically, warehouse workers work quickly, often under time crunches, deadlines, and the pressures of last-minute fulfillment requests often while performing physically repetitive and strenuous tasks.
+Typically, warehouse workers work quickly, often under time crunches, deadlines, and the pressures of last-minute fulfillment requests, while performing physically repetitive and strenuous tasks.

 When you are under a deadline, working fast, and doing the same task over and over, this is a recipe for accidents.

-When equipment breaks down and causes delays, not only do workers now face having to somehow compensate for that lost time but also have to now troubleshoot and repair it on the fly; workers can get their heads, hands, and other body parts stuck or damaged while trying to fix mechanical problems.
+When equipment breaks down and causes delays, not only do workers now face having to somehow compensate for that lost time, but they also have to troubleshoot and repair it on the fly; workers can get their heads, hands, and other body parts stuck or damaged while trying to fix mechanical problems.

 What Will My Workers’ Compensation Benefits Cover?